How to Plan for Production After R&D

 In R&D: Speed Wins, Even if It Costs More

-research and development to productionEarly-stage R&D is driven by rapid iteration and experimentation.
+research and development to productionEarly-stage R&D is driven by rapid iteration and experimentation in computing systems built for demanding environments.
 You're focused on:

 • Proving the concept